Table of Contents

 Horizontal Analysis Interpretation

-Horizontal analysis is the method of function statement analysis which represents the percentage income and percentage decrease in the relative financial statement of the companies.
-In the horizontal analysis, the financial data of the companies is compared on the base of the comparative financial statement for fixing the problems within the business.
+Horizontal analysis is the method of function statement analysis which represents the percentage income and percentage decrease.
+In the relative financial statement of the companies.
+In the horizontal analysis, the financial data of the companies is compared to the base of the comparative financial statement for fixing the problems within the business.
+I am sure you know the Basic Golden Rules of Accounting

 Common size statements for Horizontal Analysis